 Tired of the crowds and looking for an epic Yucatan Cenote to explore near Tulum?
 Don’t worry, I’ve got you covered.
 Cenote Car Wash Tulum is an epic, open-air cenote located just a short distance from the very popular Gran Cenote.
-This one attracts a fraction of the crowds, has deeper cave systems, a beautiful underwater garden, and even a diving (jumping) platform!
+This one attracts a fraction of the crowds, and has deeper cave systems, a beautiful underwater garden, and even a diving (jumping) platform!

 In this guide, I’ll outline everything you need to know about visiting Cenote Car Wash (Cenote Carwash) in Tulum, Mexico.
-I’ll give you the lowdown of how to get here, what to expect, how much it costs and also throw in some photos and a video to inspire you to visit!
+I’ll give you the lowdown of how to get here, what to expect, how much it costs, and also throw in some photos and a video to inspire you to visit!

 How to Get to Cenote Car Wash

 The first thing you’ll need to know about visiting Tulum’s Car Wash Cenote is how to get here.
 Below are your options with prices for each.

 The second option is to simply pay for a taxi from downtown Tulum (Pueblo).
 The price should be about $100 MXN each way.
 The only problem with this option is that there aren’t always taxis waiting at the cenote and you might need to walk the road or wait a while to catch one coming back from Coba.